 4:00 PM EST

-Join us for a Cafecito con...
-Rocio Zambrana: Colonial Debts on June 8th, 2022 at 4 PM EST. Professor Rocio Zambrana will be in conversation with Dr. Raquel Salaz Rivera in presenting her new book Colonial Debts.
-Colonial Debts explores neoliberal coloniality out of Puerto Rico’s debt crisis and the ways in which debt functions as a way of using race, gender, and class to strengthen colonial ties between Puerto Rico and the U.S. Tune in for the conversation, and be sure to bring your burning questions for a Q&A after the discussion!
+Join us for a Cafecito con Rocio Zambrana on June 8th, 2022 at 4 PM EST. Professor Rocio Zambrana will be in conversation with Dr. Raquel Salas Rivera in presenting her new book Colonial Debts: The Case of Puerto Rico.
+Drawing on decolonial thought and praxis, Zambrana shows how debt intensifies race, gender, and class hierarchies in ways that strengthen the colonial relationship between Puerto Rico and the United States.
+Tune in for the conversation, and be sure to bring your burning questions for a Q&A after the discussion!

 Rocio Zambrana’s work examines critiques of capitalism and coloniality in various philosophical traditions, especially Marxism, Decolonial Thought, and Feminisms of the Américas (Latinx, Latin American, Caribbean).
 Her current work explores coloniality as the afterlife of colonialism, considering the articulation and deployment of race/gender as crucial to the development and resilience of capitalism.
 Zambrana considers the manifestations of coloniality in a colonial context by examining fiscally distressed Puerto Rico.
 She is the author of Colonial Debts: The Case of Puerto Rico (Duke University Press, 2021) and Hegel’s Theory of Intelligibility (Chicago: The University of Chicago Press, 2015), in addition to articles, book chapters, and columns on related themes.
 She is Co-Editor, with Bonnie Mann, Erin McKenna, and Camisha Russell, of Hypatia: A Journal of Feminist Philosophy; series Co-Editor, with María del Rosario Acosta, of the forthcoming Constelaciones de filosofía feminista (Herder); and has been a columnist for 80grados (San Juan, Puerto Rico).
 From Mayagüez, PR, Zambrana holds a BA in Philosophy from the University of Puerto Rico, Recinto Universitario de Mayagüez, and an MA and PhD in Philosophy from the New School for Social Research.
 She is currently an Associate Professor of Philosophy at Emory.